railwayapp/cli/README.md

 - Link to an existing Railway project
 - Pull down environment variables for your project locally to run
 - Create services and databases right from the comfort of your fingertips
-## Status
-Currently pre-release.
-We are looking for feedback and suggestions.
-Please join our [Discord](https://discord.gg/railway) to provide feedback.

 ## Installation
 ### Cargo